Configurations of an Articulated Arm and Singularities of Special Multi-Flags: Preliminaries

-of distributions of constant rank on a manifold $M$ of dimension $ (k+1)m+1$ which satisfies the following conditions: \begin{enumerate} \item[(i)] $D_{j-1}=(D_j)^2$. \item[(ii)] $D_j$ is a distributon of constant rank $(k-j+1)m+1$. \item[(iii)] Each Cauchy characteristic subdistribution $L(D_j)$ of $D_j$ is a subdistribution of constant corank one in each $D_{j+1}$, for $j=1,\cdots,k-1$, and $L(D_k)=0$. \item[(iv)] there exists a completely integrable subdistribution $F\subset D_1$ of corank one in $D_1$.\\ \end{enumerate} In the following, a flag $\cal F$ which satisfies conditions (i), (ii) but not conditions (iii) and (iv) will be just called a {\bf multi-flag} of step $m$ or a {\bf $m$-flag} and we say that $\cal F$ is generated by $D$.\\ The necessary and sufficient condition of a multi-flag to be a special multi-flag is given by the following result (see \cite{Ad} Proposition 1.3 and \cite{SY} Theorem 6.2) )
+all of constant rank on a~manifold~$M$ of dimension $ (k+1)m+1$ which fulf\/ills the following conditions (see~\cite{M1}): \begin{enumerate}\itemsep=0pt \item[(i)] $D_{j-1}=(D_j)^2$, \item[(ii)] $D_j$ is a~distribution of constant rank $(k-j+1)m+1$, \item[(iii)] each Cauchy characteristic subdistribution $L(D_j)$ of $D_j$ is of constant corank one in each~$D_{j+1}$, for $j=1,\dots,k-1$, and $L(D_k)=0$, \item[(iv)] there exists a~completely integrable subdistribution $F\subset D_1$ of corank one in $D_1$. \end{enumerate} In the sequel, a~f\/lag $\mathbb{D} $ which satisf\/ies conditions (i) and (ii) without conditions (iii) and (iv) will just be called a~{\it multi-flag} of step~$m$ and we say that $\mathbb{D} $ is generated by~$D$.